-- 1) ATAR students must achieve a minimum of C grades in their ATAR courses by the end of Year 11 in order to remain on an ATAR pathway in Year 12. - 2) General students must achieve a minimum 3 C grades in Year 11.
-Failure to do so may require students to repeat the year. - 3) Students must achieve at least a C grade to remain in any particular ATAR course.
+- 1) All students must achieve a minimum six C grades in Year 11 (i.e., C grades in three subject courses).
+Failure to do so may require students to repeat the year. - 2) Students must achieve at least a C grade to remain in any particular ATAR course.

-WACE LIST A AND B COURSES FOR BREADTH OF STUDY
+WACE LIST A and LIST B COURSES FOR BREADTH OF STUDY